ricardopg1987/kubernetes-rpi/README.md

 [upgrade/successful] SUCCESS!
 Your cluster was upgraded.

-[upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you haven't already done so.
+[upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you still need to do so.
 ```

 ## Update kube_version